iampatrickbrinksma/GeocodingInFieldService/README.md

 ## Asynchronous

 The geocoding of addresses is done asynchronously because a callout is required and Salesforce does not allow callouts to be made from an Apex Trigger.
-Queueable classes are used to perform the geocoding asynchronously.
+Queueable classes are used to perform the geocoding asynchronously, which can be chained in case you perform a bulk update.

 ## Apex Trigger